What would a wearable gadget have monitored? No statues were harmed in creating this image using Acorn and Apple Aperture.

 You would think that the gadget ought to be able to tell whether you are awake or asleep.
 However, one model requires that the user press a button when getting into bed, and pressing the button again when leaving the bed.
 If you don’t press the button I just mentioned, the system becomes extremely confused and may assume that you hadn’t slept at all.
 In my experience even when you do press the correct buttons, the units can become confused and tell you that you hadn't slept, when in fact you had a lovely seven hours of sleep.
 One user told me, and I documented this, that the gadget thought she had slept 2.5 and 3.5 hours during two consecutive nights, respectively, when in fact the gadget was sitting not on her wrist, but on a nightstand.
 When the user pressed the buttons at the right times (bedtime and morning), it seemed pretty accurate in calculating the number of minutes it took to fall asleep, and how many awakenings there were during the night.
 My overall impression is that when used as directed, the devices do give you a trend.
 Most of the time they will tell you that you haven’t slept enough, and that is something you already knew.

-Another approach used by some devices is to monitor the sleep environment (room, bed, pillow).
-One can pack a lot of sensors that can track heartbeat, breathing, movement, and noise.
-Two that come to mind are Hello Sense and the Beddit.
+Another approach used by some devices is to monitor the sleep environment (the person, breathing, room, bed, pillow).
+One can pack a lot of sensors into a device that can track heartbeat, breathing, movement, and noise.
+Three that come to mind are the S+, Hello Sense and the Beddit.

 Are any of these gadgets accurate at monitoring sleep?
 They have barely been studied.
-I could only find one rigorously done study which evaluated one device which concluded that it will "consistently misidentify wake as sleep and thus overestimate both sleep time and quality.”
+I could only find one rigorously done study which evaluated one wrist-word device which concluded that it will "consistently misidentify wake as sleep and thus overestimate both sleep time and quality.”
 (Please let me know if there are other peer-reviewed articles.)
+Biomotion sensors have been used to assess sleep and appear promising.
+A example of a report using S+ technology is found here.
+Such technology has been evaluated in sleep apnea.

 The second popular function on these gadgets is to measure activity, the number of steps you have taken.
 This function is identical to the pedometers that started to become popular several years ago.